Ceres-Blockchain-Solutions/svarog-test/README.md

 # Intro

-This is an example project leveraging the svarog-runner package, illustrating how developers can test the functionalities of a Substrate-based node on a local system
+This is an example project which utilizes the svarog-runner package in order to demonstrate how developers can test the functionalities of a Substrate-based node on a local system.

 # Installation

-Initial installation of the necessary packages can be accomplished by executing the following command:
+In order to install the necessary packages execute the following command:

 ```bash
 yarn install